Amyat103/Reddit_Space_Bot/README.md

 This bot is currently deployed on Python Anytime (www.pythonanywhere.com)

 Example:
-With these lines inside main(), the program will check every 40 sec if it's time to execute reddit_post_dailt()
+With these lines inside main(), the program will check every 40 sec if it's time to execute reddit_post_daily()
 ```
 schedule.every().day.at("12:00").do(reddit_post_daily)
 while True: